By Niki Tudge & Susan Nilson

-In recent years, much creditable scientific study has been given to dog training and behavior modification methods and their respective efficacy and consequences.
-The preponderance of the evidence shown by these studies indicates that the implementation of training and/or behavior modification protocols predicated upon “dominance theory” and social structures (“alpha,” or “leader of pack”), usage of physical or mental force, intimidation, coercion or fear are empirically less effective and often create as a consequence “fallout” behaviors – behaviors which may be dangerous to the human and animal involved.
+In recent years, much creditable scientific study has been given to dog training and behaviour modification methods and their respective efficacy and consequences.
+The preponderance of the evidence shown by these studies indicates that the implementation of training and/or behaviour modification protocols predicated upon “dominance theory” and social structures (“alpha,” or “leader of pack”), usage of physical or mental force, intimidation, coercion or fear are empirically less effective and often create as a consequence “fallout” behaviours – behaviours which may be dangerous to the human and animal involved.

 As part of that mission, the Pet Professional Guild respectfully submits that showcasing training methods that use force, fear or pain are morally and ethically wrong as well as damaging to the animal, damaging to the human-animal bond, and potentially create hazards for the pet-owning public that may attempt to use such methods.
 Showcasing such methods creates significant danger for animals and humans and perpetuates training methods which science does not support as effective and which the Pet Professional Guild deems unethical treatment of animals.

 Pauli, A., et al, Effects of the Application of Neck Pressure by a Collar or Harness on Intraocular Pressure in Dogs.
 J Am Anim Hosp Assoc 2006;42:207-211.

 Gum GG, Gelatt KN, Ofri R. Physiology of the eye.
 In: Gelatt KN, ed.
 Veterinary Ophthalmology.
 3rd ed.
 Philadelphia: Lippincott Williams & Wilkins, 1999:165-167.

 Slatter D. Fundamentals of Veterinary Ophthalmology.
 3rd ed.
 Philadelphia: WB Saunders, 2001.